fugue/regula/README.md

 ### Controls

 Regula shows you compliance results for both controls and rules, in addition to which specific resources failed.
-Above, in the `controls` block, you can see that the Terraform in the example is noncompliant with `CIS_1-22`, and the mapped rules that failed are listed underneath (in this case, `iam_admin_policy`).
+Above, in the `controls` block, you can see that the Terraform in the example is noncompliant with `CIS-AWS_v1.2.0_1.22`, and the mapped rules that failed are listed underneath (in this case, `tf_aws_iam_admin_policy`).

 ### Rules

 In the `rules` block further down from `controls`, each rule lists the resources that failed.
 Above, you'll see that the resource `aws_iam_policy.basically_allow_all` was the one that failed the mapped rule -- as noted by `"valid": false`.
-In contrast, `aws_iam_policy.basically_deny_all` passed.
+In contrast, the `aws_iam_policy.basically_deny_all` resource passed.

-You can see the full example report in this [GitHub Action log](https://github.com/fugue/regula-ci-example/runs/389223751#step:4:12).
-For a detailed explanation of the report, see the [regula-ci-example README](https://github.com/fugue/regula-ci-example).

 ## Running Regula in CI